 Launched in 2012, Ripple is a blockchain-based digital payment network and protocol created by Ripple Labs Inc., a US-based technology company.
 It operates as a currency exchange and remittance network built upon a distributed open-source protocol that utilizes a permission-based mechanism.

 The network’s native cryptocurrency is known as XRP.
-That is, Ripple is the name of the company and the network, while XRP is the cryptocurrency token.
-The purpose of XRP is to serve as an intermediate mechanism of exchange between two currencies or networks.
+Ripple is the name of the company and the network, while XRP is the cryptocurrency token.
+The purpose of XRP is to serve as an intermediate exchange mechanism between two currencies or networks.
 In other words, it is a sort of temporary settlement layer denomination.

 Ripple’s payment settlement asset exchange and remittance system works like the SWIFT system for international money and security transfers, which is used by banks and financial middlemen dealing across currencies.
 Because the network can verify that the transaction was completed successfully so quickly, it serves as a trustworthy intermediary between the two parties involved in the transaction.

 As with other cryptocurrencies, XRP is traded as a security on various crypto exchanges.
-Traders use different strategies to buy and sell the token with the hope of making profits from price movements.
+Traders use different strategies to buy and sell the token to profit from price movements.

 What is Ripple trading strategy?

-Ripple trading strategy refers to the method a trader can use to buy and sell Ripple for profits.
+Ripple trading strategy refers to a trader’s method to buy and sell Ripple for profits.
 As a security, traders speculate on the price movement of Ripple using different approaches.
 Generally, you can either buy and hold for a long time (HODL) or make use of short-term trading strategies.

 Short-term trading usually involves the use of different technical analysis indicators, such as Bollinger Bands, Ichimoku, moving averages, RSI, and so on, to identify trends, measure momentum, and spot potential trend reversals.